 - Conduct compliance assessment to data regulations for the use of robotics and automation

-- Integrity checking of code
+- Integrity code assessment and validation

 - Gathering log data from controller and bot runners in order to provide an audit trail of activities such as monitoring for abnormal spikes inactivity, system access and use of privileged accounts.